simbrain/simbraindocs/src/docs/workspace/menus.md

 Clear Workspace: Remove all components and couplings from current workspace, and remove any additional windows from the desktop.

-Edit Update Sequence:Open the Edit Update Sequence dialog; see **update**.
+Edit Update Sequence:Open the Edit Update Sequence dialog; see [update](update.html).

-Workspace Properties: Open workspace **preferences** dialog.
+Workspace Properties: Open workspace [preferences](preferences.html) dialog.

 ## View

-Property Tabs: Opens **Property Tabs**, which is used to monitor the state of the workspace and set properties.
+Property Tabs: Opens [Property Tabs](propertyTabs.html), which is used to monitor the state of the workspace and set properties.

 Resize All Windows: Resize all windows on screen so they fit on the current desktop.
 Helpful when windows get lost offscreen, or when opening a workspace created on a larger monitor than the one you are using.